HS-High-Science/HSPS-Handbook/Handbook/Section 1 - Rules/Rules.md

 ## Rule 8: Only go on duty on PC.
 - You are only permitted to go on duty using a PC (Laptop or Desktop).
 This is to ensure that we do not encounter any issues that can affect us while patrolling.
 Mobile devices and consoles have been disallowed due to them having their own limitations

+## Rule 9: Notify the HSPS developers if you are planning to change your Roblox username.
+- HSPS and HSPS Manager in particular heavily rely on the database system.
+Upon registration, your Roblox username is saved in the database. **The username changes are not tracked automatically.** Please notify the HSPS developers of your username change **in advance** to prevent desync and other unwanted behavior.

 # HS Rules
 It is important to note that HSPS Handbook inherits all of the general High Science rules.
 Breaching any of those rules (regardless if the breach was commited in the HS server or outside of it) will land you with a punishment in HSPS.
 Further, getting punished in the main server or in CPUF will also get you additional punishment in HSPS.